Sapia Salvani: In Dante's Divine Comedy

 Sapia appears as a character in Canto 13 of Purgatorio, the second canticle of Dante's Divine Comedy.
 Aside from Pia de' Tolomei, Sapia is the only woman among the pilgrims in Purgatorio to be given a speaking role.
-She is located on the terrace of envy, where envious souls are punished by being dressed in rough sacks the color of rocks and having their eyes sewn shut with wire.
+She is located on the terrace of envy, where envious souls are punished by being dressed in rough sacks the color of rocks and having their eyes sewn shut with iron wire.

 While Dante and Virgil walk through this terrace, Dante stops to ask about the condition of the souls there.
 Sapia responds by telling of her life, most notably her sinful expression of gratitude when her kinsfolk fell to the Florentines.
 During her speech, Sapia never mentions her nephew Provenzano by name, possibly hinting at her belief that Provenzano held a position better suited for her husband.

 After telling her story, Sapia expresses her remorse at her elation seeing her townsfolk defeated by quoting an Italian folktale of a foolish blackbird that celebrates spring prematurely.

 Finally, Sapia notes that though she has not been dead long, the prayers of "Pier the Comb-Seller" (typically identified with Pietro Pettinaio) have helped move through Ante-Purgatory and the terrace of pride rather quickly.
 She is able to discern that Dante is not yet among the dead souls, and so asks him to pray for her soul's quick advancement through Purgatory and for Dante to return to Tuscany and restore her honor among her still prideful kinsfolk.